 The real efficiency levers (and which ones matter most)

-Not all efficiency tweaks are created equal.
-Some save you £5/month.
+Not every efficiency tweak delivers the same result.
+Some save £5/month.
 Others save £50.
-Here’s what actually moves the dial based on what I’ve seen in real installations:
+Here’s what makes a real difference based on what I’ve seen in installations.

 This is the single biggest factor.
-I’ve seen systems that looked expensive turn out to be cheap because someone invested in proper insulation, and vice versa.
-Thin insulation or high-tog carpets force you to run higher flow temperatures, which destroys efficiency across all system types.
+I’ve seen systems that looked expensive run cheaply because someone invested in proper insulation, and vice versa.
+Thin insulation or high-tog carpets force higher flow temperatures, which destroys efficiency across every system type.

 Aim for <0.15 m²K/W resistance.
 Include perimeter insulation at screed edges (where heat leaks to the ground).
 If you’re using carpet, choose low-tog (<0.5 tog).
 The upfront cost of good insulation pays back within 2–3 winters and improves comfort dramatically.

-Start wet systems at 30–35°C and only increase in 2°C steps if rooms won’t reach setpoint.
-This isn’t negotiable for heat pumps (they get expensive fast at high temps), but it also transforms gas boiler efficiency.
-Run a condensing boiler at 40°C instead of 55°C, and you’re looking at 10–15% less gas consumption.
+Start wet systems at 30–35°C. Only increase the temperature in 2°C steps if rooms won’t reach setpoint.
+Heat pumps get expensive fast at high temperatures, and lower temperatures also transform gas boiler efficiency.
+Run a condensing boiler at 40°C instead of 55°C and you’re looking at 10–15% less gas consumption.
 That’s real money.

-These aren’t just nice to have.
+These aren’t just nice extras.
 A floor probe in a bathroom prevents overheating (you don’t want 32°C floors).
-Open-window detection stops heating when someone’s venting.
-Adaptive learning remembers your patterns and preheat times.
-They prevent the “boiler cycling on and off constantly” problem that kills efficiency.
+Open-window detection stops the heating when someone’s venting, while adaptive learning remembers your routine and preheat times.
+Together, they prevent the constant boiler cycling that kills efficiency.

 What to ask an installer before accepting a quote

-Running costs are designed in before the floor goes down.
-Before accepting a UFH quote, ask:
+You lock in most running costs before the floor goes down.
+Before you accept a UFH quote, ask:

 - What heat loss figure has been used for each room?